-Dissatisfied with the result, Mike embarked on a mission to develop the technology himself.
-He needed help, but who or what company could help him develop this ground breaking technology?
+Determined to find a better way, Mike embarked on a mission to develop the technology himself.
+He needed help, but who—or what company—could help him develop this groundbreaking technology?

-After reading the May 2006 article titled "Build-it-yourself cell phones", Mike reached out to Casey Halverson, a Seattle area inventor of mobile devices, that September via email.
+After reading an article from May 2006 entitled "Build-it-yourself Cell Phones", Mike emailed Casey Halverson, a Seattle-based inventor of mobile devices, in September 2006.

-Intrigued with the project, with zero experience in the field of ornithology, Casey agreed to help develop the technology.
-Mike and Casey got to work over the next year to bring the first prototypes to life.
-In August of 2007, Mike, Casey and fellow biologist Dr. Todd Katzner founded Cellular Tracking Technologies.
+Intrigued by the challenge of this project, but with zero experience in the field of ornithology, Casey nevertheless agreed to help Mike develop the necessary technology.
+Throughout 2007, they worked to bring the first prototypes to life.
+In August 2007, Mike, Casey, and fellow biologist Dr. Todd Katzner founded Cellular Tracking Technologies (CTT).

-After many prototypes and software updates, the tracking device went from crude prototype to a final design.
+After many prototypes and software updates, the transmitter evolved from a crude prototype to a final design.

 Visualization of the First GSM+GPS Transmitter

-In 2015, CTT relocated to Cape May, New Jersey, one of the top birding locations in the world.
-CTT brought its 6 employees with it. in 2016, Casey finally quit his day job and became the company's full time Chief Operating Officer.
+In 2015, CTT relocated to Cape May, New Jersey, one of the world's premier birding locations.
+By this time, CTT had grown to a staff of 6 full-time employees.
+In 2016, Casey finally quit his day job and became the company's full-time Chief Operating Officer.

 In 2017, CTT launched the LifeTag, based on groundbreaking batteryless technology.
-This new radio tag can last the life of the bird, a first for the industry.
+This new digital radio tag could last the life of a tagged bird, a first for the industry.
 CTT, yet again, revolutionized wildlife telemetry.

-CTT further ventured into radio tags over the next several years, including nodes, base stations, portable locators and both battery and solar-rechargable battery tags.
+CTT engineered and introduced other digital radio technology over the next several years, including nodes, base stations, portable locators, and both battery and solar-rechargeable battery tags.

-In 2018, it was apparent that CTT was running out of space, with 12 employees squeezed into it's 1000sqft building.
-In collaboration with county officials, a Tech Village was envisioned for CTT's new home at Cape May Airport.
-Ground was broke in 2019, with completion in 2020.
-In 2021, running out of space yet again, occupied 2 additional units, for a total of almost 20,000 sqft.
+By 2018, it was clear that CTT's Cape May location, with 12 employees squeezed into a 1,000 square-foot building, was inadequate.
+In collaboration with county officials, a "tech village" was envisioned at Cape May Airport, to include CTT's new headquarters.
+Groundbreaking occurred in 2019, with construction completed in 2020.
+By 2021, CTT occupied 2 additional units, for a total space of almost 20,000 square feet.